I N D O O R S O C C E R R U L E S

 LOCATION – Free kicks shall be taken from the point of infraction subject to exclusions listed herein or elsewhere in the rules.
 The referee may allow a free kick to be taken from a point near the point of infraction unless, in his opinion, a team gains an unfair advantage, in which case the kick shall be retaken.

 FREE KICK IN DEFENSIVE GOAL AREA – A free kick awarded to the defending team, within its own goal area, may be taken from any point within the goal area in which the free kick has been awarded.

-FREE KICK ORIGINATING IN PENALTY AREA – When a player is taking a free kick in his team’s penalty area, all opposing players shall remain outside the penalty area until the ball has cleared the penalty area, and shall be at least 10 feet from the ball while the kick is being taken.
+FREE KICK ORIGINATING IN PENALTY AREA – When a player is taking a free kick in his team’s penalty area, all opposing players shall remain behind the red line until the ball has cleared the penalty area.
 The ball shall be deemed in play after it has been touched and is beyond the penalty area.
 If the ball is not kicked directly into play, or if the kicker touches the ball again before it has left the penalty area, the kick shall be retaken.
 If the kicker touches the ball again after it has left the penalty area and before it has touched another player, a free kick shall be awarded to the opposing team at the top of the restraining arc.

 FREE KICKS IN ATTACKING PENALTY AREA – Any free kick awarded to the attacking team for a foul or an infraction, which occurred in its opponent’s penalty area should be taken at the top of the restraining arc unless a penalty kick is awarded.
 Any foul on the defensive team inside the penalty area that would be an indirect free-kick outdoors will result in a free kick taken from the top of the restraining arc.
 This kick may be defended.